Out-of-the-box: Black-box Causal Attacks on Object Detectors: Related Work

 \section{Related Work}

-Both adversarial attacks and \xai have been studied extensively.
-Due to the lack of space, here we focus only on the most relevant papers on \xai for object detectors, adversarial attacks on object detectors, and on explainable attacks for object detectors.
+Due to the lack of space, we only overview the most relevant papers on \xai for object detectors, adversarial attacks on object detectors, and explainable attacks for object detectors. \blackcatt works in different modes, either decision-based or score-based attacks.
+We do not know of many other approach that does this.
+Decision-based attacks use label information only~\cite{brendel2018decisionbased,Chen2019HopSkipJumpAttackAQ}, however none are explainable.

-\paragraph*{\xai for Images and Object Detectors} There is a large body of work on algorithms for computing an explanation for a given output of an image classifier.
+\textbf{\xai for Images and Object Detectors}: There is a large body of work on explanations for image classifiers.
 Propagation-based explanation methods back-propagate a model's decision to the input layer to determine the weight of each input feature for the decision~\cite{springenberg2015striving, sundararajan2017axiomatic,bach2015pixel,shrikumar2017learning, nam2020relative}. \gradcam only needs one backward pass and propagates the class-specific gradient into the final convolutional layer of a DNN to coarsely highlight important regions of an input image~\cite{CAM}.
 Perturbation-based explanation approaches introduce perturbations to the input space directly in search for an explanation~\cite{lime,lundberg2017unified}.
 None of the tools mentioned above work natively with \yolo, or any other object detector. \fsod~\cite{Kuroki2024FastDetection} adapts the loss function of \fastshap~\cite{fastshap} to train an explainer model with a UNet-inspired architecture for classification and location of the detected object~\cite{Jethani2022FastSHAP:Estimation}.
 This method however introduces a new model which itself would need explaining.